daryllxd/lifelong-learning/programming/ruby/rails/agile-web-development-with-rails.md

 	validates :price, :numericality => {:greater_than_or_equal_to => 0.01} # test 1 cent because that's the lowest amount of money ever, if we put 0 then someone can enter 0.001 validates :image_url, :format => {
 		:with => %r{\.(gif|jpg|png)$}i,
-		:message => 'must be a URL for GIF, JPG, or PGN image' }
+		:message => 'must be a URL for GIF, JPG, or PNG image' }

 Tests extend the subclass of ActiveSupport::TestCase.